 Nathan’s works have also been presented nationally and internationally at the New York Philharmonic’s 2014 and 2016 Biennials, Louvre Museum, the 2012 and 2013 World Music Days, and at the festivals of Aldeburgh, Aspen, Cabrillo, Domaine Forget, MATA, Ravina Steans Institute, Tanglewood and Yellow Barn.
 Composer portrait concerts of Nathan’s music have been presented by the Berlin Philharmonic’s Scharoun Ensemble Berlin at the American Academy in Rome, by the Hudson Valley Music Club, and at the Tenri Cultural Institute (New York).

 Nathan’s music has additionally been performed by orchestras including the National Symphony Orchestra, Boston Modern Orchestra Project (BMOP), Charleston Symphony Orchestra, Charlotte Symphony Orchestra, Omaha Symphony Chamber Orchestra, and Daejeon Philharmonic Orchestra.
-Chamber ensembles have featured Nathan’s work, such as International Contemporary Ensemble, Nouvel Ensemble Moderne, JACK Quartet, American Brass Quintet and A Far Cry.
+Chamber ensembles have performed Nathan’s work, such as International Contemporary Ensemble, Nouvel Ensemble Moderne, JACK Quartet, American Brass Quintet and A Far Cry.
 In addition, Nathan’s music has been performed by sopranos Dawn Upshaw, Lucy Shelton and Tony Arnold, violinist Jennifer Koh, and pianist Gloria Cheng.

 Nathan served as Composer-in-Residence at the Chelsea Music Festival (New York) and Chamber Music Campania (Italy).
 In September 2017, Nathan completed an Artist Residency at Yellow Barn, where soprano Jessica Rivera, baritone Andrew Garland and pianist Molly Morkoski workshopped and recorded Nathan’s new 45-minute dramatic song cycle, “Some Favored Nook,” based on texts by Emily Dickinson and Thomas Wentworth Higginson, adapted by librettist Mark Campbell.